kivy/kivy/doc/sources/gettingstarted/events.rst

             - on_touch_down: which is dispatched at the begining of a touch
             - on_touch_move: which is dispatched every time a touch is moving
-            - on_touch_up: which is dispatched when the end of the touch Note** that, all widgets get all of these events whatever there position, allowing for widget to react to any event
+            - on_touch_up: which is dispatched when the end of the touch Note** that, all widgets get all of these events whatever there positions, allowing for the widgets to react to any event.
         - Keyboard events
+            - system kayboard events (hard/soft keyboards)
+            - virtual Keyboard events (kivy provided virtual keyboard)

 Another thing to **Note** is that if you override an event, you now become responsible of implementing all it's behavoiur handled by the base class,